secretzer0/review/Information_Security_Policy.md

 - Managing secure offboarding in coordination with IT, including access revocation and asset return checklists.
 - Reinforcing confidentiality and acceptable use expectations through policy communications and annual re-acknowledgments.

-In the absence of a dedicated HR department, these responsibilities are performed by a designated team member under the guidance of the Executive Management Team.

 ---

 ## 4. Asset Management